Day of the Triffids

 genre: sci-fi/horror

-synopsis: Two unfortunate things happen at the same time: a solar flare blinds almost everyone on Earth, and man-eating plants get loose.
+synopsis: Two unfortunate things happen at the same time: a solar flare blinds almost everyone on Earth, and mobile, aggressive, man-eating plants get loose.

-impressions: This is the most recent adaptation of the classic 1951 novel, and it was pretty good.
+impressions: This was the most recent adaptation of the classic 1951 novel, and it was pretty good.
 The dangers (both from the triffids and other humans) seem realistic, so there's plenty of suspense.
 As always, those humans who don't have the best sense of what's right are more of a problem than the monsters.
+This was a fairly realistic look at how people would probably act if society collapsed.

 acting: Dougray Scott is the main guy, a scientist who's an expert on the triffids.
 Joely Richardson is a reporter who finds herself paired up with him.
-Eddie Izzard is a slimy bad guy.
-Jason Priestley is a well-meaning leader-type who doesn't see what's happening around him.
+Eddie Izzard is a slimy bad guy who takes advantage of the chaos to assume power.
+Jason Priestley is a well-meaning leader-type who doesn't really understand what's happening around him.
 Brian Cox is an older scientist and failed father.
-Vanessa Redgrave is an evil head nun.
+Vanessa Redgrave is a stern, unlikeable head nun.

 final word: Entertaining version of classic sci-fi/horror/survival story.